“Human suffering is the first call we must answer.” – Hazrat Inayat Khan

 SOCIAL JUSTICE BOOK GROUP

-This is the first book for the Social Justice Book Group that will read books on issues of antiracism, indigenous rights, immigrant rights and more.
-The book group will meet every other Wednesday evening via Zoom, from 7:00- 8:30 pm Eastern, for six sessions.
-Our first session will be on October 6th.
+The Social Justice Book Group is dedicated to reading books on issues of antiracism, indigenous rights, immigrant rights, and more.
+The book group will meet every other Wednesday evening via Zoom, from 7:00- 8:30 pm Eastern, for 8 sessions.
+Our first session will be on January 19th.
 Fazilee Buechel will serve as coordinator.
-We will begin each session together contemplating a video of the author, related work, or meditation.
-We will then move into small breakout groups, and spend most of our time with discussion questions.
+We will begin each session with meditation.
+We will then move into small breakout groups, and spend most of our time with the discussion questions and body-centric practices from the book.

-Our hope is that this book group will be a tool for expanding our understanding of social justice issues and identifying what we can do to be better allies/coconspirators as we attune our hearts and minds in community, in service of the vision of a more just and equitable society.
+Our hope is that this book group will be a tool for expanding our understanding of our body’s response to race and identifying what we can do to create a new culture of hope and possibility, self-care, and belonging.

-If you are interested in joining us to discuss this book, please contact: Kinship@inayatiyya.org to register.
-(When a new book is selected we will announce it and invite new registration.
+If you are interested in joining us to discuss this book register with your name and email at: Kinship@inayatiyya.org.
+You do not need to have been part of the previous book in order to join.
+(When a new book is selected we will announce and invite new registration.
 You do not need to commit to future selections.)
 A Zoom link and reading assignments will be sent to registrants.
-Registration for How to be an Antiracist closes Sept 27.
+Registration for My Grandmother’s Hands closes on January 12th.